DevExpress/testcafe/docs/articles/documentation/guides/advanced-guides/multiple-browser-windows.md

 ### Limited Video Recording

-When you launch TestCafe with [video recording](./screenshots-and-videos.md) enabled, the resulting video scales to the size of the initial (parent) browser window.
+When you launch TestCafe with [video recording](./screenshots-and-videos.md) enabled, the resulting video scales to the initial (parent) browser window.

-When a child window opens, TestCafe continues the recording in that window.
-If child windows' size differs, the segment of the video that is recorded in these windows is resized to fit the aspect ratio of the main browser window.
-This can lead to a part of the recorded video appearing stretched.
+When a child window opens, TestCafe continues recording in that window.
+If the child windows' size differs, the segments of the video that are recorded in these windows are resized to fit the aspect ratio of the main browser window.
+That part of the recording appears stretched as a result.

 ### Cookies and User Roles Limitations in Child Windows

 TestCafe can only preserve one set of browser storage contents at the time.
 Child windows have the same cookies, local/session storage contents as the parent window.

-[User Roles] use cookies and browser/local storage contents.
-TestCafe can only have one active User Role at a time.
-If a user role is active when a child window opens, that user role will be active in that window.
-If a user role changes in the parent window, that role activates in the child window.
+[User Roles](./authentication.md#user-roles) use cookies and browser/local storage contents.
+A [TestCafe instance](../../reference/testcafe-api/testcafe/README.md) can only have one active User Role at a time.
+Child windows have the same user role active as the parent window.
+If a user role changes in any browser window, that role activates in the remaining windows.